How to Generate Checksum-Valid Test IBANs in Code (Python, JS, PHP)

 What is the difference between generating and validating an IBAN?

-Validation checks an existing number by confirming mod 97 == 1.
-Generation runs the same arithmetic in reverse: you build the BBAN first, then compute 98 - (mod 97) to find the check digits that make the number valid.
-They share the same core routine.
+Checksum validation tests an existing value by confirming mod 97 == 1.
+Generation runs the same arithmetic in reverse: you build the BBAN first, then compute 98 - (mod 97) to find check digits that make the value pass MOD-97.
+They share the same core routine; neither step proves that the country-specific BBAN is complete or that an account exists.